-- 1) Inventory all AI systems you have (or potentially will have) developed or deployed and determine whether any of these systems falls within the scope of the AI Act. - 2) Assess and categorize the in-scope AI systems to determine their risk classification and identify the applicable compliance requirements. - 3) Understand your organization's position in relevant AI value chains, the associated compliance obligations and how these obligations will be met.
-Compliance will need to be embedded in all functions responsible for the AI systems along the value chain throughout their lifecycle. - 4) Consider what other questions, risks (e.g., interaction with other EU or non-EU regulations, including on data privacy), and opportunities (e.g., access to AI Act sandboxes for innovators, small and medium enterprises, and others) the AI Act poses to your organization's operations and strategy. - 5) Develop and execute a plan to ensure that the appropriate accountability and governance frameworks, risk management and control systems, quality management, monitoring, and documentation are in place when the Act comes into force.
+- 1) Inventory all AI systems you have (or potentially will have) developed or deployed and determine whether any of these systems falls within the scope of the AI Act. - 2) Assess and categorize the in-scope AI systems to determine their risk classification and identify the applicable compliance requirements, including taking prohibited systems out of service ahead of the legal deadline (six months after the entry into force of the Act i.e., February 2025). - 3) Understand your organization's position in relevant Al value chains, the associated compliance obligations and how these obligations will be met.
+Compliance will need to be embedded in all functions responsible for the Al systems along the value chain throughout their lifecycle. - 4) Consider what other questions, risks (e.g., interaction with other EU or non-EU regulations, including on data privacy), and opportunities (e.g., access to AI Act sandboxes for innovators, small and medium enterprises, and others) the AI Act poses to your organization's operations and strategy. - 5) Develop and execute a plan to ensure that the appropriate accountability and governance frameworks, risk management and control systems, quality management, monitoring, and documentation are in place when the Act comes into force considering the phased implementation timeline.